 Retirement provides one with ample time to follow one’s passion or routine that they would have possibly not been able to rigorously follow in their working life.
-But for singles or those who are living alone, retirement brings forth some unique challenges.
-They may face these issues after retirement, and therefore, they need to plan for it well in advance, too.
+Challenges Singles Are Likely To Face In Retirement are higher as they are living alone, retirement brings forth some unique challenges to them than a person having a family.
+They may face issues after retirement, and therefore, they need to plan for it well in advance, too.

 According to the estimates of the National Commission of Population, the elderly Indian population would be around 138 million in 2023.
 Separately, a 2018 study published on the National Library of Medicine (NLM) website found that the elderly people who are single or living alone have to face issues in their social life and financial matters.